followben/TPTentClient/README.md

 # TPTentClient
 **Elegant tent.io handling for Cocoa Touch**

-> This project is still under early and active development.
+> As this project is under early and active development, method signatures and functionality is subject to change.
 > General feedback, bug reports and feature requests appreciated.

 TPTentClient allows iOS applications to communicate with [tent.io](https://tent.io) servers using the [Tent protocol](https://tent.io/docs).